JonathanAquino/changelog-pr/README.md

 2. If you haven't already, turn on branch protection on your main/master branch with the "Require status checks to pass before merging" option.
-This will allow the verify-pr-labels workflow to fail the PR if it doesn't have a changelog PR label.
+This will allow the verify-pr-labels workflow to fail the PR if it doesn't have a changelog-pr label.

 3. Follow the instructions in those files to tweak them.